tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 ## Imbueing Domain Semantics

-In a [past blog][blog-arrow] we described how VAST uses Arrows' extensible type system to add richer semantics to the data.
+In a [past blog][blog-arrow] we described how VAST uses Arrow's extensible type system to add richer semantics to the data.
 This is how the value of VAST transcends through the analytics stack.
 For example, VAST has native IP address types that you can show up in Python as [ipaddress][ipaddress] instance.
 This